 Add in some handy safety features like crash detection and Emergency SOS via satellite, and you have a formidable flagship.
 But should you buy the iPhone 14 or wait for the bigger iPhone 14 Plus?
-Or splurge for the Pro?
+Or you should splurge for the more advanced iPhone 14 Pro?

 More iPhone 14 reviews